 Nong Khiaw: did everyone know about this place?

-My next stop in Laos was Nong Khiaw – a small town part, which is part of the greater Luang Prabagn province rightfully known for idyllic mountain and river scenery.
+My next stop in Laos was Nong Khiaw – a small town part of the greater Luang Prabagn province.
+The region is known for its idyllic mountain and river scenery.

 How to get to Nong Khiaw from Luang Prabang

 Nong Khiaw used to be directly accessible from Luang Prabang via boat.
 Due to the construction of a dam, the boat is no longer an option.
 The only way to get to Nong Khiaw is the rather adventurous van or minibus ride that normally takes around 4 hours but can easily take as long as 6-7 hours depending on your driver`s appetite for roadside stops.

 There are many travel agencies in Nong Khiaw where you can book your ride.
 It costs around USD 9 and includes the tuk-tuk ride between the Luang Prabang bus stations (there are two) and your hotel.
 My tuk-tuk driver forgot to pick me up and I had to call the agency that booked my ticket.
 At the end, sll was sorted out and I could make it to the station on time to catch my ride to Nong Khiaw.
 During the cozy van ride (where they try to pack as many people as they can inside the van), I found that almost passenger in the van went through a similar ordeal (being left behind by their tuk-tuk driver).
 So it is critical that you get the contact info of the agency that you booked your Luang Prabang-Nong Khiaw ride with and possibly connect with them via Whatsapp (they will suggest it).
 You will likely not regret it.

 Nong Khiaw Riverside Hotel: bungalows by the river

 Nong Khiaw and the nearby Muang Ngoi, accessible with an hour long boat ride, are two unbelievably beautiful places.